 After the statute of limitations has run on the case, in a majority of instances, individuals are not allowed to bring future wrongful termination claims.
 Federal statute of limitations outline the deadlines for suits filed in federal courts and state statute of limitations apply to lawsuits filed in state courts.

 In California, the statute of limitations for wrongful termination lawsuits varies depending on the type of lawsuit that is filed.
+See Table of Contents below.

 Public Policy Violation Termination SOL